M1XZG/pi-ip-logging/PI-host/README.md

 # How to use this script and supporting files

-The way I operate this script is to clone the repo into a folder somewhere, personally I put it in `/root/`, so my folder structure will look like
+The way I operate this script is to clone the repo into a folder somewhere, such as in `/root/`, so my folder structure will look like

 `/root/pi-ip-logging/...`

-I do this only because the CRONTAB I've created has directive to run the script `@REBOOT`, this can only be done if the script is run as root, so might as well store it in the same place.
-Another reason to run as root is it will attempt to install any dependencies using `apt-get`, at this time the only real dependency is `dnsutils`, most other commands are stock and found in typical installs.
+I do this only because the CRONTAB I've created has directive to run the script `@REBOOT`, this can only be done if the script is run as root.
+Another reason to run as root is it will attempt to install any dependencies using `apt-get`, at this time the only real dependency is `dnsutils`, most other commands called are stock and found in typical installs.

 ## Self Updating Script

 If you want to use the self-updating function of the script (it's disabled out of the box), then you need to run the script from the cloned repo folder so the GIT data is intact.

+## Setting up

 I install using the process similar to

 ```
 cd /root